Adjustment of Status: How To Apply for a Green Card While in the U.S.

 Frequently Asked Questions About Adjustment of Status

-There are some other additional things to know about adjustment of status (AOS)—how long U.S. Citizenship and Immigration Services (USCIS) takes to process AOS applications, how much it costs to file Form I-485, whether you can work or travel abroad while you wait for the green card, and how to track your AOS case status.
+Many people wonder how long U.S. Citizenship and Immigration Services takes to process AOS applications, how much it costs to file Form I-485, whether you can work or travel abroad while you wait for the green card, and how to track your AOS case status.
+We address each question below.

 Can I Work During the Adjustment of Status Process?